ElodieDarbo/LABClassifier/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of LABClassifier is to classify breast cancer samples into three subtypes: Luminal, Molecular Apocrine (MA) and Basal.
+The goal of the LABClassifier is to classify breast cancer samples into four subtypes: Luminal, Basal, Molecular Apocrine with low expression of AR target genes (MAlo) and Molecular Apocrine with high expression of AR target genes (MAhi).
 To this end, it uses gene expression (RNA-seq, micro-array, illumina beadchip) of genes being determinant for the sensory/secretory split and Luminal/Apocrine split.
 We base our hypothesis on cell origin, specialisation and tumorogenesis.

 ## Installation